goosefx/sparrow-monotouch/Sparrow/doc/api/SPPoolObject.md

 The SPPoolObject class is an alternative to the base class `NSObject` that manages a pool of objects.

 Subclasses of SPPoolObject do not deallocate object instances when the retain counter reaches zero.
 Instead, the objects stay in memory and will be re-used when a new instance of the object is requested.
 That way, object initialization is accelerated.
-You can release the memory of all recycled objects anytime by calling the `purgePool` method.
+You can release the memory of all recycled objects anytime by calling the `PurgePool` method.

 Sparrow uses this class for [SPPoint](SPPoint.md), [SPRectangle](SPRectangle.md) and [SPMatrix](SPMatrix.md), as they are created very often as helper objects.